jhudsl/tidyversecourse/docs/04-dataviz.md

 ### Tables in R

-Now that we have a good understanding of what to consider when making tables, we can to practice making good tables in R. To do this, we'll return to the diamonds dataset.
+Now that we have a good understanding of what to consider when making tables, we can to practice making good tables in R. To do this, we'll continue to use the diamonds dataset (which is part of the `ggplot2` package).
 As a reminder, this dataset contains prices and other information about ~54,000 different diamonds.
 If we want to provide viewers with a summary of these data, we may want to provide information about diamonds broken down by the quality of the diamond's cut.
-To get the data we're interested in, we'll use the `diamonds` dataset and the `dplyr` R package, which we discussed in a lesson in an earlier course.
+To get our data in the form we want we will use the `dplyr` package, which we discussed in a lesson earlier.

 ### Getting the Data in Order

-To start figuring out how the quality of the cut of the diamond affects the price of that diamond, we first have to first get the data in order.
-To do that, we'll use the `dplyr` package that you learned about in an earlier course in this series.
+To start figuring out how the quality of the cut of the diamond affects the price of that diamond, we first have toget the data in order.
+To do that we'll use the `dplyr` package.
 This allows us to group the data by the quality of the cut (`cut`) before summarizing the data to determine the number of diamonds in each category (`N`), the minimum price of the diamonds in this category (`min`), the average price (`avg`), and the highest price in the category (`max`).

 To get these data in order, you could use the following code.
 This code groups the data by cut (quality of the diamond) and then calculates the number of diamonds in each group (N), the minimum price across each group (min), the average price of diamonds across each group (avg), and the maximum price within each group (max):